-The First Little Heroes Gala was a night to remember filled with smiling faces, splashes of blue and positive vibes and we were truly humbled and excited by the amazing turnout.
-Our greatest wish was that each guest would a lovely night out, gain an insight into what we do and hopefully leave with fond memories…and to raise some funds of course!
-Boxes were checked on all fronts with a night to remember had by all and then topped off by the first Heroes Gala raising $67,200!
+The First Little Heroes Gala was a night to remember filled with smiling faces, splashes of blue and positive vibes.
+We were truly humbled and excited by the amazing turnout.
+Our greatest wish was that each guest would enjoy a lovely night out, gain an insight into what we do and hopefully leave with fond memories…and to raise some funds of course!
+Boxes were ticked on all fronts with a night to remember had by all and topped off by the first Heroes Gala raising $67,200!

 Just in case you weren’t there (or cannot remember being there…) here is a little recap!

 As 6pm rolled around, dusk was welcomed by guests filtering onto the Crowne Plaza Terrace.
-This sleepy beginning was soon eclipsed by an electric energy from a crowd eagerly lapping up the flowing beer and wine.
+This sleepy beginning was soon eclipsed by the electric energy of a crowd eagerly lapping up the flowing beer and wine.
 Before long, it was nearing 7pm and the Ocean Ballroom came a-calling.

 Our guests entered the dimly-lit space to the delightful tunes of Iny, Dan and Miles on stage.
 Excitement reigned.
-Once all were seated, MC John Anthony took the mic and supplemented a warm welcome to our guests with a left-field instruction… After a moment of fumbling under their chairs, guests discovered an array of instruments from half-decent harmonicas, rackety ratchet-spinners, fantastically flaky flutes, well-cheap whistles destined to produce a cacophony of noise reminiscent of Bach’s early years.
+Once all were seated, MC John Anthony took the mic and supplemented a warm welcome to our guests with a left-field instruction… and after a moment of fumbling under their chairs, guests discovered an array of instruments from half-decent harmonicas, rackety ratchet-spinners, fantastically flaky flutes and well-cheap whistles destined to produce a cacophony reminiscent of Bach’s infant years.
 MC John proceeded to conduct this makeshift orchestra to an amazing

 ….ly reasonable rendition of Wipe-Out.
 This was only a precursor of what was to come…